johannaheha/johannaheha/README.md

   [In this picture](https://www.instagram.com/p/DKB2MJdPsq8/?img_index=1&igsh=MWRhdmJ5aDExbXpqdw==)
 you can see me, in a heart opening pose which is called "fish-pose".

+💚 **reach out to me**, if you feel stressed or if you feel any tension in your body - text me --> we will find a solution 💚

+:pray: Namaste

    Below you can see my favourite Yoga Class, I made for my final exam.

 #  Yoga Class